imbesky/spring/notes/spring-and-oop/OOP.md

 ## SOLID

-using polymorphism alone cannot fully follows the principles
+using polymorphism alone cannot fully follow the principles

 ### SRP

 Single Responsibility Principle

 - standard of single responsibility is change
-- the effect of change should be minimalized
+- the effect of change should be minimized

 ### OCP